josecamachop/MEDA-Toolbox/README.md

-﻿MEDA Toolbox for its use in MATLAB.
+﻿Multivariate Exploratory Data Analysis (MEDA) Toolbox for its use in MATLAB

 Contact person: Jose Camacho (josecamacho@ugr.es)
-Last modification of this document: 14/Oct/19
+Last modification of this document: 17/Nov/24

 Installation

-	- Extract the rar file in a directory of your choice <directory_path>
+1 - Download and extract (or git clone) in a directory of your choice <directory_path>

-	- Add to the MATLAB path the following directories (use command addpath, e.g. addpath '<path>'):
+2 - Add to the MATLAB path the following directories (use command addpath, e.g. addpath '<path>', and then savepath):
 	- <directory_path>
 	- <directory_path>/BigData
 	- <directory_path>/GUI

-Please, acknowledge the use of this software by refercing it: "Camacho, J., Pérez, A., Rodríguez, R., Jiménez-Mañas, E. Multivariate
-Exploratory Data Analysis (MEDA) Toolbox.
-Chemometrics and Intelligent Laboratory Systems, 2015, 143: 49-57, available at https://github.com/josecamachop/MEDA-Toolbox" Also, please check the documentation of the routines used for more related references.
+Please, acknowledge the use of this software by referencing: "Camacho, J., Pérez, A., Rodríguez, R., Jiménez-Mañas, E. Multivariate Exploratory Data Analysis (MEDA) Toolbox.
+Chemometrics and Intelligent Laboratory Systems, 2015, 143: 49-57, available at https://github.com/CoDaSLab/MEDA-Toolbox".
+Please check the documentation of the routines used for more related references.

 Please, note that the software is provided "as is" and we do not accept any responsibility or liability.
 Should you find any bug or have suggestions, please contact josecamacho@ugr.es

 We would like to thanks the direct or indirect contribution of several colleagues: